AITA for refusing to share study snacks with a classmate who mocks me?

 Original Post

 So, I brought these yummy snacks to our first session; they were just for me to enjoy while we studied.
-Enter Kimberly (21F), this girl in our group who constantly belittles my ideas and tries to one-up me in discussions.
+Enter Kimberly (21F), a girl in our group who constantly belittles my ideas and tries to one-up me in discussions.

 She gave me a nasty look and muttered something under her breath.
 Fast forward to our next meeting, and the other group members are calling me petty and rude for not sharing my snacks with Kimberly, who apparently complained to them about it.